cuthbertLab/music21/buildDoc/rst/moduleDuration.rst

 .. class:: DurationCommon

-    base class for Duration and DurationUnit to borrow from
+    A base class for all Duration objects.
+Used by both Duration and DurationUnit objects.